KikeM/quant-ocean/from-real-to-risk-free/from-real-to-risk-free.md

 As Nassim Taleb states, *ideas come and go, stories stay.*

-So today I am going to build for you a story which hopefully will carve in your mind the importance of doing things right; or put differently, of using logarithmic returns instead of arithmetic returns when you should.
+So today @mmngreco and myself are going to build for you a story which hopefully will carve in your mind the importance of doing things right; or put differently, of using logarithmic returns instead of arithmetic returns when you should.